 If you want to understand how to become better allies to people with disabilities, then join us at Embracing All Abilities: Including People with Disabilities at Work.

 As more women have careers, they are empowered to take decisions about their lives and bodies, and a late pregnancy is inevitable.
 What are their stories?

 Only the other day, I was confessing to a friend that both the times that I had become pregnant, I was very upset that my set life would go all topsy-turvy.
 How would I manage work and raise a child too?

-A late pregnancy has become quite a commonplace things these days.
+A pregnancy in older women, a late pregnancy has become quite a commonplace things these days.
 With so many Indian women having roaring careers, pregnancy has been put on hold.
 Unlike in the past, where women married young and had their children, say around 20-25 years.
 Child-bearing isn’t rushed into any longer as women can now choose to go in for a late pregnancy, as they are empowered by their financial and emotional independence!

 But has this trend of having a late pregnancy affected the lives of these mothers in any way?
 Are these decisions to postpone pregnancy the women’s alone, or are they taken with the partners, and sometimes even family members?
 What are the stories of these women having a late pregnancy?

 ‘I was a hyper parent the first time and more chilled out the second time, which made all the difference.
 I chose to give birth in my early forties, to cement my second marriage.’
 Says Neeru.

 Strictly by her experience, she feels in an early pregnancy, it is easier to run around with a toddler.
 In that context, says Neeru, a late pregnancy is tougher.
 She had two daughters in a second marriage, after having had two sons from the first.
 Though she felt that her body was less cooperative, the second time, emotionally, she was a much more relaxed mom.
 There is a stark difference in the way her girls have flowered, in comparison to the boys.
 Mindset matters.